cookiem3r/net6-ca/README.md

 # net6-ca
-A Clean Architecture Template for .NET6 WebAPI
+A Clean Architecture Template for .NET6 WebAPI.
+There is no frontend or hosting infrastructure in the project, leaving it up for you to choose the technology you wish.

 ## Technologies Used
 - MediatR